Piggy bank

 When going through divorce proceedings, it is always sensible to resolve financial matters fully before considering remarriage.
 But what happens if you remarry before finances have been resolved?

-An application for a financial order can be initiated either by ticking the relevant boxes in the divorce petition or by issuing an application in Form A.
+An application for a financial order can be initiated either by ticking the relevant boxes in the divorce petition or by issuing an application in Form A (a notice of intention to proceed with an application for a financial order).

 You will not, however, be barred from making a claim in relation to your spouse’s pension.